KeyteqLabs/ezexceed-guide/src/04-disclaimers.md

 You do not have to disable the extension, but we do not support editing of the eZ Tags Field yet.

 ### eZ Form token
-If you're running eZ Publish 5, Deactivate your eZ Form token legacy extension.
+If you're running eZ Publish 5, deactivate your eZ Form token legacy extension.

 ### eZ Demo design
 If the eZ Demo design has higher priority than the eZ Exceed design it will overwrite, and break, the datetime FieldType.